viridi-5/TUF-Mode-Switcher/README.md

 If they are missing, the script will try to install them, but sometimes a manual install might be necessary.

 ### 5. **System Reboot Required**
-   - After switching to **Performance Mode**, it's often recommended to reboot your system for all changes to take full effect, particularly if fan speeds or GPU switching weren't applied properly.
+   - After switching to **Performance Mode** or **Power-Saving**, it's recommended to reboot your system for all changes to take full effect, particularly for GPU switching to apply properly.
 You’ll be prompted to reboot after each mode switch.

 ##  Customization & Advanced Use